-PCSAS’s annual operating budget of about $200,000 is modest when compared to other accreditation agencies.
+PCSAS’s annual operating budget of under $200,000 is modest when compared to other accreditation agencies.
 Still, funding any new system is a challenge.
 Our basic expenses are personnel (one staff member – a part time Executive Director); costs for Board of Directors’ and Review Committee meetings (typically one face-to-face meeting per year); the cost of site visits to applicant programs; travel to make presentations about PCSAS at different venues; and the basic overhead costs of operation.

 During our initial start-up, PCSAS could not possibly generate enough revenue from its accreditation activities alone to cover these costs.
 PCSAS depended on the generous support from educational institutions, individuals, corporations, and granting agencies who share PCSAS’s values.
 We now are re-opening up those early fundraising programs to new contributors: